RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ## Mobile SDK overview

-The SPiDR/Kandy Link Mobile Software Development Kit (SDK) defines a library implementation supporting SPiDR platform features like registration, notification, call management, instant message, presence management, and WebRTC on iOS.
-You can use this library implementation to integrate SPiDR/Kandy Link services and WebRTC into your native mobile applications to create new, innovative user experiences.
+The Ribbon WebRTC Mobile Software Development Kit (SDK) defines a library implementation supporting Ribbon WebRTC Gateway platform features like registration, notification, call management, instant message, presence management, and WebRTC on iOS.
+You can use this library implementation to integrate Ribbon WebRTC Gateway services and WebRTC into your native mobile applications to create new, innovative user experiences.

 The Mobile SDK has the following characteristics:

-* supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
+* supports REST over HTTP/HTTPS for integration with the presentation layer of Ribbon WebRTC Gateway
 * supports WebSocket for notification
 * built and distributed as a standard library structure for easy use in mobile applications
 * most features are implemented based on factory and singleton design patterns
-* classes contain a prefix "SM" ("SPiDR Mobile") to prevent conflicts with developer classes
+* classes contain a prefix "SM" to prevent conflicts with developer classes
-* access to REST APIs provided by Ribbon's Kandy platform
+* access to REST APIs provided by Ribbon's WebRTC Gateway platform

 See [Appendix A: High-level Mobile SDK structure](#appendix-a-high-level-mobile-sdk-structure) for a high-level view of the Mobile SDK and its sub-modules.